Toyin Ojih Odutola

 Toyin Ojih Odutola (born 1985) is a Nigerian-American contemporary visual artist known for her vivid multimedia drawings and works on paper.
-Her unique style of complex mark-making and lavish compositions rethink the category and traditions of portraiture and storytelling.
-Ojih Odutola's artwork often investigates a variety of themes from socio-economic inequality, the legacy of colonialism, queer and gender theory, notions of blackness as a visual and social symbol, as well as experiences of migration and dislocation.

 Early life and education

 Ojih Odutola was born in 1985 in Ile-Ife, Nigeria, where both her parents were teachers.
 In 1990 her mother, Nelene Ojih, took Toyin and her two-year-old brother to the United States to accompany their father, Dr. Jamiu Ade Odutola, in Berkeley, California, where he was undergoing research and teaching chemistry at the university.
 After four years in Berkeley, the family moved to Huntsville, Alabama in 1994 where her father became an associate professor at Alabama A&M University and her mother a nurse.
 Ojih Odutola is of Yoruba and Igbo descent from her paternal and maternal heritage, respectively.

 In 2007, while an undergraduate, she participated in the Norfolk Summer Residency for Music & Art, from Yale University in Connecticut.
 Shortly after in 2008, she received a Bachelor of Arts degree in Studio Art and Communications from the University of Alabama in Huntsville.
 In 2012, she earned a Master of Fine Arts degree from California College of the Arts, in San Francisco.